 1 Thinking about leadership

 Developing a team culture is a key aspect of leadership.
 The nature and structure of the team will vary according to context and the work to be done, but those in the team should be working towards common goals.
 Crucial to this way of working are communication and the strategies used by team leaders and members.
 One common denominator in an early years setting is that a number of adults are involved.
 A home-based practitioner, for example, may not appear to be in a ‘team’ or be a ‘leader’ but may be working with other home-based practitioners, children’s centres and local support services.
-As an early years practitioner, you will need leadership skills for a host of purposes, including leading the curriculum, decision-making, working with parents, developing policies, working with other professionals or agencies, dealing with conflict, and organising the environment.
+As an early years practitioner, you will need leadership skills for a host of purposes, including leading the curriculum, decision-making, working with parents and carers, developing policies, working with other professionals or agencies, dealing with conflict, and organising the environment.

 Activity 1 Factors influencing leadership